ax-va/Pytest-Okken-2022/terms.md

-YAGNI = "You Aren't Gonna Need It" = "Always implement things when you actually need them, never when you just foresee that you need them" https://c2.com/xp/YouArentGonnaNeedIt.html
+YAGNI, YagNi = "You Aren't Gonna Need It" = "Always implement things when you actually need them, never when you just foresee that you need them" https://c2.com/xp/YouArentGonnaNeedIt.html